-• The RJ45 Ethernet port allows remote management from the SMC application.
+- The RJ45 Ethernet port allows remote management from the SMC application.
 Access is protected by SNMPv3 security mechanisms for authentication and data encryption.

-- The DB9 RS-232 serial console port connects to a local terminal and provides a command line interface for initialization prior to authentication and operation in the approved mode.
+This port is also on the same layer 2 LAN subnet as all other encryptors in the network. - The DB9 RS-232 serial console port connects to a local terminal and provides a command line interface for initialization prior to authentication and operation in the approved mode.
 This port also allows administrative access and monitoring of operations.
-Access is protected by user names and passwords. - The USB port is reserved for future use. - The keypad allows entry of initialization commands. - The LCD displays configuration information in response to commands entered using the front panel keypad and indicates the state of RSA keys and certificates. - The LEDs indicate the state of the system including alarms.
+Access is protected by user names and passwords. - The USB Port is reserved for updating the system firmware locally. - The keypad allows entry of initialization commands. - The LCD displays configuration information in response to commands entered using the front panel keypad and indicates the state of RSA keys and certificates. - The LEDs indicate the state of the system including alarms.